 - Broken Bird: Ohana from the Kimono Goddess legend, who was so broken by her ordeals that she allegedly became an angry spirit and only calmed down when the locals venerated her as a goddess to placate her very well-justified anger.
 In the real story, we have two: Sakurako Suzuka and her long-separated sister, Eri Akechi/Chieri Aki aka the Sympathetic Murderer

-- Costume Porn: Sort of an in-universe example.
-The Kotoya Inn is famous for its collection of beautiful kimonos, all related to the legend of the Kimono Goddess.
+- Costume Porn: In-universe example.
+The Kotoya Inn is VERY famous for its collection of beautiful kimonos, all related to the legend of the Kimono Goddess.
+Asuka and Ema are found dead and rodeated by such gorgeous clothes: Asuka is "buried" under the obi sashes, Ema is lying on a pile of kimonos.

-- Creepy Doll: If you want a favor from the Kimono Goddess, you must: make one of these in paper, put on a kimono, go to the local Goddess shrine at midnight, and leave the doll in a wooden box specially outfitted for such a purpose.
-Specially if you want her to sponsor a revenge that you will carry out with your own hands.
+- Creepy Doll: If somebody wants a favor from the Kimono Goddess, he or she must: make one of these in paper, put on a kimono, go to the local Goddess shrine at midnight, and leave the doll in a wooden box specially outfitted for such a purpose.
+Specially if s/he wants her to sponsor a revenge that they will carry out with their own hands, like Eri did before placing the dolls in the crime scenes.

-- Crucified Hero Shot: In the story, Ohana was executed via being tied up to a huge wooden cross and then Impaled with Extreme Prejudice with several lances, thus the still image representing said moment used the imaginery.
-Truthin Television: the "crucifixion and impalament" execution was used not only on average criminals, but on Japanese Christians as well during Japan's isolation of the world.
-(See: Saint Paul Miki and the 26 Martyrs of Nagasaki)
+- Crucified Hero Shot: In the story, Ohana was executed via being tied up to a huge wooden cross and then Impaled with Extreme Prejudice with several lances, thus the still image representing said moment used the imaginery. note .

 - Meganekko: Subverted: Harumi uses contacts normally, switching to specs only when she's in the springs.